zoku/image-veil/src/main/resources/pages/en/image-analysis.md

-# Image analysis
+# Image Analysis
-This is the data a simple image analysis is outputting.
-The analysis software we used is [FotoForensics <i class="fas fa-external-link-alt"></i>](http://fotoforensics.com).
-Professional image analysts may get even more data from an image.
+Below you find the data resulting from a simple image.
+We used [FotoForensics <i class="fas fa-external-link-alt"></i>](http://fotoforensics.com) for this analysis.
+Professional image analysts may find even more data in an image.
-The GPS coordinates were censored afterwards, because they were too precise for our taste.
+GPS coordinates were censored afterwards, since they were too precise for our liking.

 | Original | Anonymised |
 |:----------|:--------------|